-The walk will put into context humanity’s rich ancestral heritage and give you an insight into the interconnectedness of life.
-It will help you comprehend Deep Time – the vast age of our Earth – and explore the destructive impact our species is having on the integral functioning of our living world.
+The walk puts into context humanity’s rich ancestral heritage and gives an insight into the inter-connectedness of life.
+It helps us comprehend Deep Time – the vast age of our Earth – and explores the destructive impact our species is having on the integral functioning of our living world.
 Deep Time provides “a radical perspective, provoking action not apathy … [it] is the catalysing context of intergenerational justice; it is what frames the inspiring activism of Greta Thunberg and the school climate-strikers, and the Sunrise campaigners pushing for a Green New Deal in America.”

 A deep-time perspective requires us to consider not only how we will imagine the future, but how the future will imagine us.